labcif/autopsy-packager/README.md

 Automatic Github Workflows packager for autopsy

+NOTE: THIS REPOSITORY IS DEPRECATED.

+For version 4.21 and above you should use the snap package which can be [downloaded from the github releases page](https://github.com/sleuthkit/autopsy/releases/download/autopsy-4.21.0/autopsy_4.21.0_amd64.snap).
+Read how to install [here](https://github.com/sleuthkit/autopsy/blob/develop/snap/README.md).

 ## Installation

 Right now the built packages are only available under the CI artifacts.
 Check out the latest CI build of the matching package version and download the artifacts from there.